MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Artificial neural network

-We consider a standard three-layer back-propagation ANN to separate pixels of the sky maps into three populations of reliable quality (the {\it Good}), unreliable quality/false (the {\it Bad}), and noisy sources (the {\it Ugly}).
-The inputs of the neural network consist of the five SED parameters and the outputs represent the three classes used to classify each sky pixel.\\ We briefly present here the basics of the artificial neural network method.
-We define
+Following \citet{agh14}, we consider a standard three-layer back-propagation ANN to separate pixels of the sky maps into three populations of reliable quality, unreliable quality that is false detection, and noisy sources \citep[they are referred to as good bad and ugly in][]{agh14}.
+The inputs of the neural network consist of the five SED parameters per pixel, computed here with a more precise photometry based on the matched-filter, from which we derive three full-sky maps associated with the three quality classes.\\